 Can I run split tunneling on an edge router VPN?

 Split tunneling is possible but more complex on a router.
 You can configure rules to route only specific subnets or devices through the VPN, while others go directly to the internet.
 This is handy for streaming devices or local network printers that don’t need VPN protection.
-Mullvad extension chrome
+Purevpn edge: edge-optimized VPN performance, setup, streaming, gaming, privacy, and comparison guide 2026

 What if my VPN provider doesn’t offer a native OpenVPN or WireGuard option for EdgeRouter?